atsign-foundation/docs.atsign.com/content/docs/reference/notification.md

 ## atPlatform

-Notification enables developers to **notify** another @ sign of some data event.
-It is used to send data from one @ sign's secondary server to another @ sign's secondary server.
+Notification enables developers to **notify** another atSign of some data event.
+It is used to send data from one atSign's secondary server to another atSign's secondary server.

 The atPlatform takes care of all of the heavy lifting with encryption, verb building, transmission, etc,.